 Making lots of suggestions, you’ll receive tremendous value from our time together as I’ll follow-up with a recap of all the suggestions that I’ve made, as well as some initial ideas.

 From there, I’ll prepare my Design Fee Proposal.

 Design fee proposal

-Outlining all the deliverables at each step of the way, the Design Fee Proposal provides a Discovery Brief which summarizes my understanding of your needs and goals or the scope of the renovation.
+Outlining all the key deliverables at each step of the way, the Design Fee Proposal provides a Discovery Brief which summarizes my understanding of your needs and goals as well as the scope of the renovation.
 You’ll be provided with a fixed cost for Stages One and Two so you know exactly what the design portion of the renovation will cost.
 Stages Three through Five are at an hourly rate.